Defective Product Injuries in Georgia

 Statute of Limitations for Defective Product Claims in Georgia

-- Exceptions may apply in limited circumstances
+- Limited exceptions may apply

 Prompt legal evaluation is essential.